AHabes/scheduler/README.md

 ## Setup

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.
+- Run `npm start` to run the webpack development server.
+- Visit `http://localhost:8000` in the browser.

+The project has been tested with Node v12.22.7

 ## Running Webpack Development Server